Helsinki area public transport history

 The project became true finally in March 2016 after the governmet decided to support the project with a compensaton of 84 M€.
 The condition of the support was that the project must be started immediately.
 The planning started in 2017 and the construction is estimated to start in 2019.

 A new northern suburb Viikki was planned with a tram line in 1990's, but the tram is still missing and the inhabitants claim for bad public transport service.
 The first real tram extension was the former western harbour Jätkäsaari.
 It is just near city centre so the extension of two existing tram lines 6 and 8 was quite natural.
 The first extension for line 8 was ready from the start of 2012.
 New track to harbour was taken into service in August 2012 for lines 6 and 9.

 The first real suburban tram line will be the line to Kruunuvuorenranta across the sea east from Helsinki city centre.
 This connection was originally planned as heavy metro, but this idea is cancelled because of the high price and low passenger number for an investment of that price.
 The line will cross seawater offering several kilometers shorter route than with cars.
 There existed a political understanding that the line must be built at the time the houses are built to have the benefit in the land price and make the tram familiar for the inhabitants instead of travelling with cars.
 But the tram was delayed by forces against investing into public transport only bridge.
-First houses need to wait several years, though the process in on the way.
+First houses need to wait several years, though the process is on the way.

-A remarcable movement towards real growth of tram operations was the master plan of 2017.
+A remarcable movement towards real growth of tram operations was the Helsinki city master plan of 2017.
 It includes the idea of tram network to cover the suburban area of Helsinki.
 It is connected to the conversion of motorways to boulevards to make possible to use the protective waste land near current motorways for housing.